 One of the largest solstice celebrations in the world, though, takes place at Stonehenge, in England, where thousands gather each year to bring in the summer season.
 While for many the event is an excuse to party in the lead up to the Glastonbury Festival, there is also a strong contingent of pagans and neo-druids who treat the day like the ultimate marriage ceremony.

-This story originally published in 2013 and was updated and reformatted in 2018.
+This story originally published in 2013 and has been updated for 2019.